Ports23 Best Things to Do in Cozumel Cruise Port: Everything to Know

 • International Pier.
 This is where some of the larger cruise ships will dock: ships like Royal Caribbean Oasis class ships and larger Norwegian Cruise Line ships.
 This is the oldest cruise pier in Cozumel and is about 3 miles from downtown.

 • Puerta Maya.
-This pier was built by Carnival Cruise Line and is only used for Carnival owned ships.
+This pier was built by Carnival Corporation and is only used for Carnival owned ships.
 It’s right next to International Pier.
 It’s been nicknamed “Little Cozumel” as many shops, restaurants, and modern amenities are offered right within the terminal area.

 Both International Pier and Puerta Maya are about 3 miles from San Miguel, but it is a safe and scenic walk to the downtown area which I have done a few times.
 Taxis are cheap, but if you have extra time the walk is doable.